MikeUchmanowicz/Inventory-CRUD-Springboot/README.md

 ## Abstract

 We ([Luke Walder](https://github.com/lw0545/) and myself) created a web application to allow users to "purchase" items from a store.
 The application will base itself around polymorphic product items; they will take on the form of Weapons, Armor, or Health Items.
-All users will be required to register and login in order to access most of the website.
+All users are required to register and login in order to access most of the website.
 An Admin user can create, edit, and delete products as they like via the products store page.
 A standard User can "purchase" products from the products store page which will be reflected in their own products page.
-Product and User information will be stored in a database.
+Product and User information are stored in a database.

 ## Design Introduction

 The web application is built using springboot as a backend and thymeleaf as a front end.
-Spring Security will be used to properly authenticate and authorize users in order to access the application.
-User and Product Information will be stored in a MySQL database that will be accessed using Spring's JDBC Template object.
+Spring Security is used to properly authenticate and authorize users in order to access the application.
+User and Product Information are stored in a MySQL database that will be accessed using Spring's JDBC Template object.
 The application will be built following an N-Layered Architecture scheme, adhering to separation of concerns and utilizing dependency injection.

 ## Logical Design